Carreau/ipython-wiki/Dev:-The-perfect-pull-request.md

 ## 4. Adheres to our coding style

 Coding style refers to how source code is formatted and how variables, functions, methods and classes are named.
-Your code you follow our coding style, which is described [[here|Dev: Coding style]].
+Your code should follow our coding style, which is described [[here|Dev: Coding style]].

 ## 5. Clean & commented